-Each week, you will notice at least one page of the Lesson dedicated to a goal or assignment associated with your term project.
-In about half of those Lessons, you will have one graded deliverable related to your final project.
+Each week, you will notice that at least one page of the lesson is dedicated to a goal or assignment associated with your term project.
+In about half of those Lessons, you need to complete a graded deliverable related to your final project.
 I've developed a project schedule that is designed to make sure you make steady progress on the term project and that also ensures that we have one full round of draft editing to refine your work.
 I don't like classes that end with submitting a final project with no chance to do any revisions.
 That seems silly to me.

 Term Project Options

-Here are four options you have for your term project.
-You can choose one of these options.
-If you'd like to riff on one of these and take it in a different direction, by all means, do so!
-These are really just suggestions - I want you to be innovative and surprise me with your good ideas for projects.
-I also know that many of you just want to know what would be a good example project focus, which is why I've listed these options here.
+Here are some options for your term project.
+You can choose one of these options, or if you'd like to riff on one of these and take it in a different direction, by all means, do so!
+These are really just suggestions: I want you to be innovative and surprise me with your good ideas for projects.
+But I also know that many of you want to know what a good example project might look like, which is why I've listed these options here.

 Deliverables (for Future Lessons)

 The term project includes the following deliverables that will be assigned to you in future lessons:

 - Project Abstract indicating which project option you have chosen and describing in general terms what you will cover - assigned in Lesson 2 (Worth 5% of total grade)